 Pulmonary signs may also be present, such as a cough and dyspnea.
 They testify to a respiratory attack most often related to the inducing infection of the EM (mainly due to Mycoplasma pneumoniae).

 When extensive skin involvement occurs, some patients may show signs of dehydration.
 Others with mucosal involvement may lose weight because of difficulty eating.

 The diagnosis of EM is clinical.
 In case of doubt, a skin biopsy of the lesion center can be performed for histological study with immunofluorescence.
 It then shows epithelial intercellular edema with keratinocyte necrosis responsible for an intra- or sub-epidermal blister covered with a necrotic epidermis.
 A peri-vascular lymphohistiocytic infiltrate is present in the superficial dermis without necrotic vascular lesions.
 Direct immunofluorescence is negative.
 The biological assessment provides no argument for the diagnosis of EM.
 However, it is useful to appreciate the severity of the disease.
 The chest x-ray may show interstitial radiological infiltrate (mainly in EM due to Mycoplasma pneumoniae).
-Renal, hepatic or hematologic lesions have also been described and are not systematically sought after in the mild forms.
+Renal, hepatic, or hematologic lesions have also been described and are not systematically sought after in mild forms.